tanu268/DSA/README.md

   * ✅ Most efficient and intuitive once understood.
   * ⏱ Time: O(n), Space: O(k) to store leaders, or O(1) if printed

+20. Rearrange Array with Alternate Signs

+🔢 Files:

+20_rearrange_alternate_bf.py

+20_rearrange_alternate_bt.py

+🚶 Brute Force:

+Traverse the array, store positives and negatives in separate lists.

+Then merge them alternately into a result list.

+✅ Easy to understand, preserves order.

+⏱ Time: O(n), Space: O(n + n)

+⚙️ Better:

+Use two index pointers and directly place values into the result list at correct even/odd positions.

+✅ No need for two separate lists, cleaner implementation.

+⏱ Time: O(n), Space: O(n)

+⚡ Optimal:

+In-place rearrangement is not valid here due to order preservation requirement.

+✅ So the better approach is also the optimal one in this case.

 ## 🧭 How to Use This Repo

 1. Pick a problem.